|To:||Hospital COOs, Hospital CFOs, Rural CEOs, Legal Counsel, and Government Affairs Staff|

 - The estimated costs for implementing the EEMs.

 EEMs will have financial costs that reflect how much work must be done, the timeframe for the projects, and other variables.
 The standard specifies in Normative Annex X188.8.131.52 that EEMs that are not cost-effective will not need to be implemented.
 Importantly, EEM projects may cause disruptions to your hospital, such as temporarily closing a space so a project can be completed.

 Commerce is required to offer a conditional compliance option for building owners that are unable to meet one of the performance metrics by their compliance deadline.
 Building owners seeking conditional compliance must apply no later than 180 days before the building’s compliance date.
-Once conditional compliance is granted, building owners will still need to follow the steps in the standard and report annually to Commerce to demonstrate that work is underway to lower the building’s energy use.
+Once conditional compliance is granted, building owners will still need to follow the steps in the standard and report annually to Commerce to demonstrate that work has been completed to lower the building’s energy use.